RobertoPrevato/K8sStudies/docs/k3s/monitoring.md

 ![Grafana Traces 04](https://gist.githubusercontent.com/RobertoPrevato/38a0598b515a2f7257c614938843b99b/raw/49717988955c9a37404874a08bdcae95ca6adbc1/grafana-traces-04.png)

+Examples are in the `./examples/09-monitoring` folder of the repository.

-As it often happens, cloud-native systems are distributed using **Helm charts**, and I will try using these to deploy monitoring.
-I didn't use **Helm** much so far because I first wanted to learn the basics of Kubernetes, but now it's time to install it and use it.
+Cloud-native systems are often distributed using **Helm charts**.
+I haven’t used **Helm** much so far because I wanted to first learn the basics of Kubernetes.
+However, now it's time to install it and start using it.

 ## Introduction to Helm